Strength of a Knight

 Each scholar is expected to act as a light in the darkness for one another, illuminating spiritual as well as physical truths.
 The description for their robes points out that they are both sorcerers and godly men tending to their lamps out of fear of their own knowledge, and their weapon’s Skill produces a “guiding light” that has the same effect as the Seek Guidance miracle.
 These actions are a reminder to have some level of detachment from their studies, to always be mindful that what they are reading is so often heresy that must not be embraced no matter how convincing — they must keep faith in the gods’ teachings.
 Of course, the Pillar’s self-regulation didn’t just rely on promoting piety by example.
-The description for their blades note that they were also a means for them to regulate each other, meaning admonishment by force should any one of them err from the righteous path.
-It was the duty of each individual scholar to discipline himself on top of the duty of the collective to maintain that pressure.
-And it was very much due to outside pressure from the rest of the royal government.
+The description for their blades note that they were also a means to regulate each other, meaning admonishment by force should any one err from the righteous path.
+Discipline was the duty of both the individual and collective.
+Even so, this was very much due to outside pressure from the rest of the castle.

-Candlestick dagger that the wise men of the Great Archives carry.
+Candlestick dagger that the wise men of the Great Archives raise up.
 It is covered in ivory wax.

 It was once the light to guide the wise men and also the self-admonishing blade to regulate them.
 It thus has an effect that strengthens the user’s sorceries even now.

 Robe of the wise men of the Great Archives.
 The wax stains are because they put them on.